KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 have completed their return.

 Yet Theon does not withdraw — it proceeds.
-It becomes the archetype of structuring will —
+It becomes the archetype of **centropic volition** —
 preserving resonance through differentiation.

 ---